by Lucas Aresin

 It's wine season!

 In late August, many of Hungary's delicious wines are bottled and boxed, ready for shipment to the local wine stores, and that includes Budapest.
 In a way, they manage to capture the Vitamin-D rich sunshine of the summer and store it in bottles for your intoxication once the leaves turn red as wine.
 But that's not all because simply going out and buying a bottle is not exotic enough, don't you think?
 Well, fear no more, because Budapest's baths have you covered.
-For example, at Gellért Bath, guests can bathe in fine red wine.
+For example, at Gellért Baths, guests can bathe in fine red wine.
 It's supplemented with grape-seed oil, and overall helps to hydrate your skin.
 Does it feel a bit decadent?
 Yes.
 Does it feel good?
 Yes indeed!

 World Press Photo Exhibition